Advanced features

 4. Handle player subtitle callbacks.

-// Subtitle header (includes style and region definitions)
+// Subtitle header (contains style and region definitions).

 - (void)onSubtitleHeader:(AliPlayer *)player trackIndex:(int)trackIndex Header:(NSString *)header {